FurkanCodes/konvertit/README.md

 ## TODO
-Make it completely Typesafe,
-Convert trancoding logic into its own Hook
+Make it completely Typesafe(as of now, the logic is not typesafe) Convert trancoding logic into its own Hook, add mobile responsiveness

 ## Getting Started